canonical/synapse-operator/docs/explanation/charm-architecture.md

 ## Charm code overview

-The `src/charm.py` is the default entry point for a charm and has the SynapseOperatorCharm Python class which inherits from CharmBase.
+The `src/charm.py` is the default entry point for a charm and has the `SynapseOperatorCharm` Python class which inherits from the `CharmBase`.

 CharmBase is the base class from which all Charms are formed, defined by [Ops](https://juju.is/docs/sdk/ops) (Python framework for developing charms).